-How is, Mr. Man?
-How can be?
+How can this be, Mr. Man?
 Let’s talk it out.

-But also, and this is more complicated, the Gregorian calendar had also moved New Year’s Day from March 25th (where it was for years — long story) to its more sensible date of January 1st.
-(The Connecticut State Library has as clear an explanation of this switch as can be hoped for.)
+(Also, and this is more complicated, the Gregorian calendar had also moved New Year’s Day from March 25th — where it was for years because that was Annunciation Day, the presumed moment when Mary became pregnant with Jesus — to its more sensible date of January 1st.
+The Connecticut State Library has as clear an explanation of this switch as can be hoped for.)

 So in 1752 the English rejiggered their calendar by switching New Year’s Day back to January 1st, and then dropping 11 days to line up with the Gregorian calendar.
 For that one year, in England, September 2 was immediately followed by September 14th.
 Problem solved!